typelead/eta/README.md

 #### Updating

-ETA updates pretty fast and we're incorporating new patches on a daily basis that you might want to get access to.
+Eta updates pretty fast and we're incorporating new patches on a daily basis that you might want to get access to.

-If you have ETA already installed, go to the root of this repository's clone on your system, and run the following commands:
+If you have Eta already installed, go to the root of this repository's clone on your system, and run the following commands:
 ```
 $ git pull
 $ git submodule update --recursive